tommygorham/unv-smi/README.md

 importantly, the GPU through executing a simple, single source, c++ program.

 # Why is this useful?
-This program was created as an alternative to [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface). because I couldn't find an equivalent command on an AMD machine.
+This program was created as an alternative to [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface) because I couldn't find an equivalent command on an AMD machine.

+Since its inception, unv-smi has evolved into much more than a GPU resource identifier, such that v1.3 was cited in a PhD Dissertation at the University of Tennessee at Chattanooga regarding it's usefulness.

-All you need is a C++ compiler, no NVIDIA Graphics card is necessary to identify your GPU(s).
+This is a programmer's tool, so all you will ever need is a C++ compiler, no NVIDIA Graphics card is necessary to identify your GPU(s).

 Universal System Management Interface was designed to work across a wide range of diversified machines, including complex computer cluster architectures with many cores, down to single-socket laptops with integrated graphics cards.